VKAngelOfDeath/VCMP-Object-Ped-System/README.md

 }
 ```

+4. Make sure the content of the store folder is properly added to your folder.
+If you are using existing custom objects already be sure to edit the CivilianObjectModel
+function inside the WaypointFunction.nut file to the object models of your civilians.

 # Python Guide

 NOTE: This is just a quick guide it's not meant for beginners.
 If you have any questions or if anything is unclear look into the code or feel free to ask me questions.